CSpanias/SecHeaders/headers/content-type/README.md

 # Purpose

-The `Content-Type` HTTP response header tells the browser the MIME type of the resource, for example `text/html`, `application/javascript`, `image/png`, etc. Browsers use this to decide how to process the resource — whether to parse it as HTML, execute it as JavaScript, render an image, etc.

-Sending the correct `Content-Type` is essential: an incorrect type can cause resources to be interpreted in the wrong context, leading to broken behavior or security issues, and in some cases combined with browser MIME-sniffing may allow execution of attacker-controlled content.
+The `Content-Type` HTTP response header tells the browser the MIME type of the resource, for example `text/html`, `application/javascript`, `image/png`, etc. Browsers use this to decide how to process the resource — whether to parse it as HTML, execute it as JavaScript, render an image, etc. Sending the correct `Content-Type` is essential: an incorrect type can cause resources to be interpreted in the wrong context, leading to broken behavior or security issues, and in some cases combined with browser MIME-sniffing may allow execution of attacker-controlled content.

-# Typical values / examples
+# Values

 | Header value | Meaning / use |
 | --- | --- |